jfrank-summit/auto-id/docs/design/payments-integration.md

 - Charges are tied to A2A task identifiers and artifact IDs; invoices and receipts are signed ([JWS](../glossary.md#jws-json-web-signature)) and can be validated offline.
 - Fiat and crypto payment adapters are pluggable; receipts normalize to a common schema.
 - For crypto, small payments can use streaming or pre‑funded allowances; larger ones use invoice/escrow patterns.
+- When AP2 is enabled, payments are driven by signed Mandates (Intent → Cart) that form an auditable chain of authorization and authenticity before settlement.

 ### Agent Card additions